Michael Edward Nogay

 Admitted to practice law in West Virginia, Ohio, and Pennsylvania.

-Mike has been selected for Super Lawyers ELEVEN separate times (limited to only 5% of the lawyers statewide) in 2009, 2014, as well as 2017 through 2025 and has the highest rating Avvo award (“superb”).
+Mike has been selected for Super Lawyers TWELVE separate times (limited to only 5% of the lawyers statewide) in 2009, 2014, as well as 2017 through 2026 and has the highest rating Avvo award (“superb”).
 Mr. Nogay has also been selected as a Barrister in the American Inns of Court for the US District Court in Wheeling.
 More info about the American Inns of Court can be found here.

 Mike Nogay